 The Hamermans, Esther and Baruch, operated a small import business in Vienna for several years until the Nazi regime became too much of a threat for them and their four daughters, as they were Jewish.
 They fled in 1938 on a ship heading to Trinidad, where they spent the bulk of the war years in a British internment camp.
 In 1944, they managed to immigrate to the U.S., moving to New York City.

 Hamerman drew on her memories of pre-war Vienna to paint this Christmas scene, complete with Santa Claus and a decorated tree.
 Skiers and skaters, children and adults move through the foreground randomly, changing sizes along with the buildings, a bus, streetlights, etc., to balance the composition and activate the situation.
-Hamerman, like all Primitives, made up her own rules - to great effect.
+Hamerman, like all "Outsiders," made up her own rules - to great effect.

 Today, one of Hamerman's paintings of the East River hangs at the Smithsonian American Art Museum.